ko1/rubyhackchallenge/EN/2_mri_structure.md

 $ sudo apt-get install git ruby autoconf bison gcc make zlib1g-dev libffi-dev libreadline-dev libgdbm-dev libssl-dev libyaml-dev
 ```

+If you would like to install other than `apt-get`, please refer to [Home · rbenv/ruby\-build Wiki](https://github.com/rbenv/ruby-build/wiki)
 ## Exercise: Clone the MRI source code

 Use the following commands: